chuckwagoncomputing/interactive-pinout/README.md

 Generating pinouts requires:

-- ECU connector photo (.jpg)
+- Device connector photo (.jpg)
-- pinout metadata file in [YAML](https://en.wikipedia.org/wiki/YAML) format
+- Pinout metadata file in [YAML](https://en.wikipedia.org/wiki/YAML) format

 Multiple .yaml files within a directory are put into the same index.html page.
 The results will be in a folder named "pinouts".